macuriels/portfolio/content/project/international-sanctions-network/index.md

 ## Communities

-Countries further from the center tend to form clusters of countries that have sanctioned each other, and these clusters correlate to geographic regions.
+Countries tend to form clusters based on similar sanctioning patterns, and these clusters correlate to geographic regions.

 These clusters can be considered sanctioning communities that are determined by **regional dynamics**.